MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 Principle
 ---------

-The simulation behavior is very similar to the :ref:`section_renderer_cco` for the Embedded side.
+The simulation behavior is similar to the :ref:`section_renderer_cco` for the Embedded side.

-The :ref:`Front Panel<section_ui_releasenotes_frontpanel>` defines a support of the drawers based on Java service loader.
+The :ref:`Front Panel<section_ui_releasenotes_frontpanel>` defines support of the drawers based on Java service loader.

 Standard Formats Only (Default Implementation)
 ----------------------------------------------

-The default implementation is able to draw images with a standard format.
+The default implementation can draw images with a standard format.

 The following graph illustrates the drawing of an image: